verana-labs/verana-docs/docs/use/ecosystems/20-onboarding.md

 > - The CLI does **not** use numbers as input; it accepts lowercase names like `issuer` or `verifier`.
 > This mapping is useful for developers reading raw chain data or integrating APIs.

+> **Special Case: Grantors**
+> Grantor roles (Issuer-Grantor, Verifier-Grantor) are not part of the typical onboarding flow for Issuers or Verifiers because:
+> - They are governance roles, not operational roles.
+> - Their creation usually requires out-of-band approval by the Ecosystem controller or existing Grantors.
+>
+> **Why does this matter?**
+> - If you are onboarding as an Issuer or Verifier, you follow the standard path (OPEN or validation).
+> - If you need to become a Grantor, you must go through a dedicated process that includes governance approval and a validation transaction.

 ## Onboarding Steps

 ### 1. List Available Ecosystems